About Me

 I also belong to the Institute of Tourist Guiding, the umbrella organisation of all professionals in the UK.
 Its main role is to set the professional standards and the code of conduct that we all agree to adhere to.

-With that in mind, I have kept my knowledge up to date since qualifying by attending lectures, walks led by other guides with a particular specialism – and more recently have taken part in the COVID version of that, Lockdown Learning, given virtually through my guiding organisation.
-Crucially, I have also learnt the technology that is needed to deliver my own Virtual Tours.
+With that in mind, I have kept my knowledge up to date since qualifying by attending lectures and walks led by other guides with a particular specialism.

 Being a Blue Badge Tourist Guide is the latest professional pinnacle I’ve climbed.
 But I never would have made it at all if it hadn’t been for all the other previous experiences and skills that collectively have taken me along a network of paths leading to this point.